 Property Description and Location

-Magnesium Refractories carried out numerous economic studies and mineral processing, engineering and financial studies including a Prefeasibility Study in 1991 with the objective of developing a magnesite-talc operation to produce magnesium oxide (MgO) and high quality talc from a deposit estimated to host a global resource of 110Mt grading 54% magnesite (MgCo3), 28% talc, 16% qtz and 3% iron oxides (ref: Magnesium Refractories Ltd, Pre-Feasibility Report, R.A.
+Magnesium Refractories carried out numerous economic studies and mineral processing, engineering and financial studies including a 1991 Prefeasibility Study with the objective of developing a magnesite-talc operation to produce MgO and high quality talc from a deposit estimated to host a global resource of 110Mt grading 54% magnesite (MgCO3), 28% talc, 16% quartz and 3% iron oxides (ref: Magnesium Refractories Ltd, Pre-Feasibility Report, R.A.
 Elliot, April, 1991).
-This resource estimate is non NI 43-101 compliant and as such, the validity of this estimate cannot be relied upon.
-In 1999, Pentland Firth Ventures, completed 2 shallow close spaced diamond drill holes totaling 151 metres on the “Deloro Magnesite Deposit” where they report intersecting “magnesite altered ultramafic intrusive rock”.
+This resource estimate was not prepared by a Qualified Person under National Instrument (NI) 43-101 and as such, the validity of this estimate cannot be relied upon.
+In 1999, Pentland Firth Ventures completed 2 shallow closely spaced diamond drill holes totaling 151 m on the “Deloro Magnesite Deposit” where they report intersecting “magnesite altered ultramafic intrusive rock”.

 Mineral Resource Estimate

-b) Mineral industry consultants Micon International Ltd, were originally tasked to deliver a Pre-Feasibility study (PFS) in 2011, but were subsequently directed by Globex to convert the PFS study into a Preliminary Economic Assessment (PEA).
+b) Mineral industry consultants Micon International Ltd, were originally tasked to deliver a Pre-Feasibility Study (PFS) in 2011, but were subsequently directed by Globex to convert the PFS study into a Preliminary Economic Assessment (PEA).

 April 16, 2012 : A Preliminary Economic Assessment for the Timmins Talc-Magnesite Deposit, Timmins, Ontario CANADA